John G. Stackhouse Jr.: Termination for alleged sexual harassment

+Writing

 Stackhouse appeared on the editorial masthead of Christianity Today from 1994 until 2018, and served as a contributing editor for Books & Culture and Christian History & Biography magazines.
 He is a former columnist with Christian Week and the Winnipeg Free Press, and resumed his column with Faith Today in 2009.
 He served as senior advisor to the Centre for Research on Canadian Evangelicalism from its genesis in 2008 to 2010.
-He wrote over 200 weekly web columns for "Context: Beyond the Headlines," a leading Canadian Christian public affairs television program, until 2020.
-He now writes occasionally for the Religion News Service, "Sightings" (produced at the University of Chicago Divinity School), and other media.
+He wrote over 200 weekly web columns for "Context: Beyond the Headlines," a Canadian Christian public affairs television program, until 2020.
+He writes occasionally for the Religion News Service, "Sightings" (produced at the University of Chicago Divinity School).
 He also serves on the editorial board of the Anglican Journal in Canada and as a Fellow of the Centre for Public Christianity in Australia.

-Stackhouse's writing has ranged over theology, ethics, the history of Christianity, and both the sociology and philosophy of religion.
-He has published more than 30 academic journal articles, the same number of full-length chapters in academic books, and more than 900 other articles, columns, book chapters, and reviews.
-He has edited four books of academic theology, authored eleven books, and co-authored four more.
-He is listed in Canadian Who's Who, The Directory of American Scholars, and Contemporary Authors.
-He has given expert testimony to the Canada Revenue Agency, the Manitoba Human Rights Commission, and the British Columbia Supreme Court.
-He has lectured at dozens of colleges and universities, including Harvard's Kennedy School, Yale Divinity School, Stanford Law School, Fudan University (Shanghai), Hong Kong University, New College, Edinburgh, the University of Otago, and Canadian universities from coast to coast.
-He has also given over 1000 media interviews, including to CBC TV and radio, CTV, Global TV, and Vision TV in Canada; ABC TV News, NBC TV News, PBS, and Religion News Service in the US; and ABC national TV and radio in Australia—as well as to major periodicals such as The New York Times, The Washington Post, The Globe and Mail, The National Post, Time, and Maclean's.